SUE-GIA/Personal-Website/README.md

 ## Personal Website

 This is a personal website built with ReactJS, Chakra UI, and Firebase.
-It serves as a portfolio and showcases your skills, projects, and other relevant information.
+It serves as a portfolio and showcases my skills, projects, and other relevant information.

 ## Table of Contents